muratk3n/thirdwave/en/README.md

 ---

+Waited until org agro to have spices in cooking..?
+Foragers cld have figured that out..
+They knew fire, they cooked meat (cooking softened it, allowing more of it to be eaten in one sitting, more energy), they also foraged for plants obviouly, and a few wld have figured to throw in some bay leaves in there in the pot along with water.
+Sounds plausible to me.

+---

 "ZeroAvia Selected As Finalist In Transportation Category Of Fast Company’s 2021 World Changing Ideas Awards-In Sept.
 2020, company achieved world’s first hydrogen fuelcell ..  flight of a